Painting: History

 Cave paintings depicting a wild boar hunt in the Maros-Pangkep karst of Sulawesi are estimated to be at least 43,900 years old (2014).
 This finding was recognized as "the oldest known depiction of storytelling and the earliest instance of figurative art in human history."

 The depiction of a bull found in the Lubang Jeriji Saleh, Indonesia, in 2018, is the world's oldest known figurative painting.
 The painting is estimated to have been created around 40,000 to 52,000 years ago, or even earlier.

-The oldest known paintings are more than 40,000-60,000 years old (art of the Upper Paleolithic) and found in the caves in the district of Maros (Sulawesi, Indonesia).
+The oldest known paintings are more than 40,000-60,000 years old (art of the Upper Paleolithic) and are found in the caves in the district of Maros (Sulawesi, Indonesia).
 The oldest are often constructed from hand stencils and simple geometric shapes.
 (Note: Some hand prints have been found in Tibet and dated about 200,000 years-old.)

 In 2021, researchers discovered ancient cave art in Leang Tedongnge, Sulawesi, Indonesia, estimated to be at least 45,500 years old.
 Depicting a warty pig, this artwork is recognized as the world's oldest known example of figurative or representational art.

 In November 2018, scientists reported the discovery of the then-oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.
 In December 2019, cave paintings portraying pig hunting within the Maros-Pangkep karst region in Sulawesi were discovered to be even older, with an estimated age of at least 43,900 years.
 This finding was recognized as "the oldest known depiction of storytelling and the earliest instance of figurative art in human history."
 In 2021, cave art of a pig found in Sulawesi, Indonesia, and dated to over 45,500 years ago, has been reported.
 On July 3, 2024, the journal Nature published research findings indicating that the cave paintings which depict anthropomorphic figures interacting with a pig and measure 36 by 15 in in Leang Karampuang are approximately 51,200 years old, establishing them as the oldest known paintings in the world.